GDistories/Spark_Performance_Analysis_MovieLen/README.md

 This project is the Final Project for DSAA5021.
 You can quickly set up the environment and try out our code by following these steps.

+Please Download the full dataset from [MovieLen](https://grouplens.org/datasets/movielens/25m/), and put the dataset in the folder `ml-25m`.

 ## Cluster overview

 | Application      | URL                                      | Description                                              |